 My almost 8-year-old is brilliant but he is a bit scattered (like his mom, the scattered part at least).
 He has trouble staying on task, completing a work cycle, and getting organized to meet deadlines and complete assignments.
+In short, his executive functioning skills worried me.

 For many years, I didn't worry about his natural tendencies.
 I let him experience free play and a less structured lifestyle to develop his problem-solving, critical-thinking, and creative-thinking skills a la NurtureShock.